AstmDesign/rails-design-patterns/README.md

 * You should have one public method like `call`, similar to a service object.
 * Consider namespacing it in a module.

+### Wrappers/Clients

+#### Wrapper (Facades)
+* wraps a library that has a difficult to use interace.
+They can also be used to format the response from a libary into a more useful form.

+* Usage:
+  * When wrapping the focus is on simplifying the interface so choosing method names that have clear meanings and reasonable arguments is best.
+  * End wrapper classes with the word: `Wrapper`.
+  * Try to make the methods on this class static.
+  * Feel free to change the response method return values and structure in a way that makes the methods easy to use and test.
+  * Keep references to the main app outside of the wrapper to insure better dependabilty.

+#### Client
+* wraps an API calls or similar service and provides a simpler interface (i.e. wrapping RestClent or Net::HTTP).

+* Usage:
+  * If wrapping an API, the route being wrapped should be represented by a similar method name (i.e. an API call to `/studentgrades` would be wrapped by a method named: `student_grades`).
+  * Structure the new method so it will accept all parameters that the original API call would accept (i.e. don't hide functionality with your new method).
+Of course, there may be some functionality that would never be used that is unnecessary to expose with your new wrapping method (use your best judgement here).
+  * The response returned from your new method should return a result similar in structure to the original API call.
+  * Any client that you build should be abstracted enough to be re-usable by another app.
+It should not have any knowledge of your app.

+--

 ### Resources:
 * https://www.toptal.com/ruby-on-rails/rails-service-objects-tutorial
 * https://medium.com/selleo/essential-rubyonrails-patterns-part-1-service-objects-1af9f9573ca1